projectcalico/calico/master/getting-started/docker/tutorials/basic.md

 ## 2. Starting Calico services

-Once you have your cluster up and running, start calico on all the nodes, specifying the `--libnetwork` option to start the Calico network and IPAM driver in a separate container.
+Once you have your cluster up and running, start calico on all the nodes, specifying the `--libnetwork` option to start libnetwork plugin in calico-node.

 On calico-01